papiberlin/website/_posts/2019-11-15-english-speaker_en.md

 title:  "We speak english ❤️!"
 categories: [ ]
 image: assets/images/english.jpg
-image_description: Ein Scrabble Spiel mit dem Worten "Read More"
+image_description: A game of scrabble with the words "Read More"
-image_credit: Foto von <a href="https://unsplash.com/@nicolehoneywill_sincerelymedia">Nicole Honeywill</a>
+image_credit: Photo by <a href="https://unsplash.com/@nicolehoneywill_sincerelymedia">Nicole Honeywill</a>
 featured: true
-short_title: 🇬🇧 We speak english ❤️!
+short_title: 🇩🇪 Wir sprechen auch Deutsch ❤️!
-short_body: This website is in German right now, but don't worry.
-A lot of our members are expats.
-[Our Slack](https://join.slack.com/t/dadaberlin/shared_invite/zt-1skuexk5x-OUzSHVwxWWayPUHYjNfiAA) has a very active English channel and on our meetups we try to include everyone.
+short_body: Gehe zur [deutschen Version](/?lang=de) von dieser Webseite.
+lang: en
+slug: english-speaker
 ---
-This website is in German right now, but don't worry.
 A lot of our members are expats.
 [Our Slack](https://join.slack.com/t/dadaberlin/shared_invite/zt-1skuexk5x-OUzSHVwxWWayPUHYjNfiAA) has a very active English channel and on our meetups we try to include everyone.
 Just send us an <a href="mailto:mail@papiberlin.de?subject=Slack&body=Slack invite">email</a> and we will invite you to it.